 - Induction compatibility

 - Lifetime warranty (limited)

 All-Clad tri-ply has an interior layer of aluminum around 2mm thick, so it's got great heating properties.
 Yet it's thin enough and lightweight enough that it's easy to maneuver.

 Its long handles are love-them-or-hate-them; I love them.
 They're U-shaped for your thumb to fit into the top groove; if you don't grasp the handle this way, it may dig into your hand or arm uncomfortably.

 Handles are riveted on, so there are spots on the cooking surface to collect gunk.
-(This is the standard design, and only a drawback if you've got your heart set on a welded--rivetless--handles, as on the Demeyere and KitchenAid brands.)
+(This is the standard design, and only a drawback if you've got your heart set on a welded--rivetless--handles, as on the Demeyere brands.)

 The lids are stainless and fit well.

 Larger skillets and saucepans come with helper handles (but not all of them, so be sure the one you buy has it--you'll be glad you did!).